Your guide to 8 April total solar eclipse - what to expect and safe viewing in the UK

-Solar eclipses are one of the most spectacular celestial phenomena we Earthlings get to experience, as the Moon obscures the Sun, casting a vast shadow upon our planet in cosmic ballet.
+One of the most amazing astronomical events that humans can witness is a solar eclipse, an event during which the Moon blocks the Sun and casts a huge shadow across Earth in a celestial ballet.

-Eclipses aren't actually all that rare, with 224 either occurring or predicted to occur in the 21st century alone - an average of almost two and a half every year.
+Eclipses aren't all that uncommon; in the 21st century alone, 224 have been recorded or are predicted to occur - or nearly 2.5 per year on average.

-On 8 April, a total eclipse will sweep across a vast swathe of North America, producing one of the most memorable celestial events in recent years.
+On 8 April, a total eclipse will cover a large portion of North America, and will make for one of the most remarkable sky displays in recent memory.
 But will it be visible in the UK, and how can you see it for yourself?
 Here is everything you need to know about it.

 What is a solar eclipse?